git4example/genai-fsx-workshop-on-eks-auto/content/300_replication/340_RegionalFailoverAndSwitch.md

 ::code[kubectl exec -it fsx-app -- bash]{language=bash showLineNumbers=false showCopyAction=true}

-Archive the data from the FSx for Luster file system into the linked S3 bucket.
+Archive the data from the FSx for Lustre file system into the linked S3 bucket.
 Run the below commands to manually export the file to the linked S3 bucket

 ::alert[lfs is a helper utility to administrate lustre cluster]